 Surprisingly, his most notable clients were uber-conservatives.
 “The Wohlstetters commissioned their house from Van de Kar after Albert served as vice president of Bauhaus founder Walter Gropius’s General Panel Corporation in the 1940s …”

-Once equipped with a hot-line connected directly to the Oval Office this International Style home is set down a gated drive far from noisy neighbors and prying eyes.
-To add even more privacy, landscape architect, Garrett Eckbo, strategically added bamboo that have fully matured into a lush blanket of greenery to the grounds.
+Once equipped with a hotline connected directly to the Oval Office, this International Style home is set down a gated drive far from noisy neighbors and prying eyes.
+To add even more privacy, landscape architect Garrett Eckbo strategically added bamboo that has matured into a lush blanket of greenery to the grounds.

 Sarah Clephane & Mike Deasy – Deasy Penner